 I’d be lying if I said I never struggle with anxiety or negativity.
 In fact, I rewrote sections of this post a couple of times because of what I thought someone might say if I left it as it was.

 But, I can now recognize when I’m letting my anxiety take over.
-And I have enough confidence in myself that I usually listen.
+And I have enough confidence in myself that I usually listen to the wisdom.

 5. I’ve Made Some Amazing Friends